signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 ```
 Note the `default!` that explicitly breaks the "not nullable" contracts to avoid warnings...
 In the IPoco,
 since there is no `[DefaultValue]`, the empty string is used by default.

+#### "record struct" and Value Tuples are "PocoRecord"
+Value Tuples and `record struct` are finally the same for the Poco framework: they are value types that
+share the same restrictions:
+- Must be fully mutable.
+- Must be exposed by `ref` properties on `IPoco`.
+- Must contain only Poco compliant field types except other Records.

+They can appear in collections.

+> Composing PocoRecord requires intermediate `IPoco` types.

 ### The "standard collections
 IPoco can expose `T[]`, `List<T>`, `HashSet<T>` and `Dictionary<TKey,TValue>` where `T`, `TKey`